tanaka-geek/directory-sync-httpserver/README.md

 ## Set up a script

-Use `inotify`, the most efficient monitoring tool for *nix system.
+Uses `inotify`, the most efficient monitoring tool for *nix system.

+it watches if any changes applied to directory, it runs a task.

 Use webserver of your choice such as Nginx,Apache,etc.